CME211/notes/lecture-00/00-command-line.md

 Every user on a unix-like system has a **home directory**.
 This is where the user can save their work.
 On macOS, home directories are located in `/Users`.
 My home directory is `/Users/nwh`.
 On many Linux systems, home directories are placed in `/home`.
-On Farmshare systems home directories are organized in subdirectories based on the first two characters of the user name.
+On Farmshare systems, home directories are organized in subdirectories based on the first two characters of the user name.
 My user name is `nwh`.
-Thus, the path to my home on Farmshare is `/afs/ir/users/n/w/nwh`.
+Thus, the path to my home directory on Farmshare is `/afs/ir/users/n/w/nwh`.

 ## Moving around